ab70/chat2DB_with_DBs/README.md

 ## check the docker network bridge to get host ip
 ```
-sudo docker network inspect mern-network
+sudo docker network inspect chatdb-network
 ```

-then add Gateway to that so it can access
+then add Gateway ip to that host so it can access

+As for now, its can be accesed using username, pass with host: "container name"